We are debating Plastics

 Hi, there.

-I'm Qareebat Ibrahim, a versatile debater, and adjudicator with vast experience in judging speeches and debate tournaments.
-This means I very much understand the need to create a very empowering learning experience for participants and provide them with useful feedback.
-I am confident that I will impactful to your judging pool.
+This means I very much understand the need to create a very empowering learning experience for debaters and speakers and provide them with useful feedback.

 Pronouns: She/her